 In April the Food and Drug Administration will make its announcement on its various proposed methods for regulating the electronic cigarette industry.
 This has the majority of e cigarette users on edge with anticipation because the FDA’s decision will essentially be the rules for the e cigarette industry from then on out.
 What is rather interesting, however, is the fact that e cigarettes and e cigarette specialty stores are starting to gain support from people who would seemingly have no stake in the debate: former smokers.

 A large number of former smokers, some of which actually quit smoking altogether after switching to e cigarettes, are expressing their desire to see e cigarettes stick around as an alternative to regular cigarettes.
 There also seems to be a strong atmosphere of distrust for the FDA and a lot of speculation as to what their motives could be.
-Many people have already pointed out that there seems to be a lack of transparency in terms of the so-called findings that show e cigarettes to be harmful.
-One particular study has been brought under fire, a study that found the vapor emitted by e cigarettes to have “detectable traces” of carcinogens.
+Many people have already pointed out that there seems to be a lack of transparency in terms of the so-called findings that show e cigarettes and or e-liquid to be harmful.
+One particular study has been brought under fire, a study that found the e liquid vapor emitted by e cigarettes to have “detectable traces” of carcinogens.
 The problem with the findings is just how high those detectable levels were, and how high were they in comparison to products on the market such as nicotine patches and gums.